ctag-fh-kiel/ctag-tbd/simulator/readme.md

 ## Dependencies

-* Boost.Asio
+* Boost Asio, FileSystem, Thread, ProgramOptions
 * RTAudio
 * Simple-Web-Server (by C. Eidheim)
-* CMake Version 3.17 or higher
+* CMake Version 3.16 or higher

 Installation instructions for the dependencies needed to compile the simulator on a selection of platforms can be seen below.